 The unexpected happens all the time in life.
 You have the right to take care of family emergencies and other life contingencies that may pop up without losing your job.
-You have this right under the Family and Medical Leave Act.
-This law is a U.S. federal law passed in 1993.
+You have this right under the Family and Medical Leave Act (FMLA).
+This is a U.S. federal law passed in 1993.
 The FMLA allows employees to take time off work without pay for matters related to their family or their health.
 If your emergency falls within either of these categories, you are entitled to 12 weeks of leave.
 If the emergency involves a relative who is a service member, you are allowed up to 26 weeks of leave without pay.

 Are You Eligible for FMLA?

 - You must have worked for the company for at least 12 months and put in a minimum of 1,250 hours since starting.

 - Your employer must have a minimum of 50 employees within 75 miles.

 These are the only requirements set forth in the law.
 If you are within them, then you should be able to take leave for the prescribed time without the threat of termination.

 The Family and Medical Leave Act breaks the type of leave you are allowed to take into two general categories, which are medical and personal.
 The breakdown is as follows:Covered Under Medical Leave

 - The need to be treated for severe health issues that require in-patient care and long-term treatment